multihack/multihack-brackets/README.md

 `brackets --args --enable-media-stream` if you want to enable voice calls.

 ## Running Your Own Instance
 This extension points to the author's server by default.
+No code is sent through the server.

-Please run your own instance of [multihack-server](https://github.com/RationalCoding/multihack-server) if you want lower latency, improved privacy, and unlimited fetch sizes.
+If you want your own instance, see [multihack-server](https://github.com/RationalCoding/multihack-server).

 You can target a different host through the Brackets option **multihack-brackets.hostname**.